FinalCondom/SanTour/README.md

 In order to run this project, you will need to upload this project on your android studio,

-* You can download visual studio here: https://www.visualstudio.com/downloads/
+* You can download android studio here: https://developer.android.com/studio/index.html

 * You can register to firebase here: https://firebase.google.com/ using a google account for your project